Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have been diagnosed with cancer of the esophagus, the abnormal and uncontrolled growth of cells in the esophagus.
-Surgery, radiation therapy, and chemotherapy all play a major role in the treatment of this disease.
-You discussed your treatment plan with your doctor in detail.
+Surgery, radiation therapy, and chemotherapy can all play a major role in the treatment of this disease.
+You discussed your treatment plan with your healthcare provider in detail.
 This sheet will help you remember how to care for yourself after surgery, radiation, and chemotherapy.

 Check your incision site daily for 7 days after discharge.
 Change the dressing according to the directions you were given.

-Don’t drive until you are free of pain and no longer taking narcotic pain medications.
-This may take 2–4 weeks.
+Don’t drive until you are free of pain and no longer taking opioid pain medicines.
+This may take 2 to 4 weeks.

 Plan frequent rest periods to avoid shortness of breath.

-Perform deep breathing and controlled coughing exercises.
-Ask your doctor for guidelines.
+Do deep breathing and controlled coughing exercises.
+Ask your healthcare provider for guidelines.